department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/national-testing-program.md

 concurrence: complete
 ---

-Sometimes a college or training course requires you to take a test as part of the application process.
-We may pay you back for the cost of testing.
+If you had to take a test when you applied to a college or for a training course, we may pay you back for the cost of the test.
+Find out how.

 <div class="call-out" markdown="1">